seralexeev/xrabbit.dev/README.md

   - 127-1.jpg
 ```

 With minimal load in MAXN_SUPER power mode the consumption is no more than 1A.
-I will try to load it with a camera and see how long it will work on battery alone.
+I'll try to load it with a camera and see how long it runs on battery alone.

 ---